StanfordVL/taskonomy/taskbank/README.md

 # TASK BANK: A Unified Bank of 25 Visual Estimators

 This repository shares a unified bank of pretrained models for **25 vision tasks spanning a wide range of 2D, 3D, and semantic problems**.
 Given a query image, the produced 25 estimations give a broad visual understanding useful for different purposes.
 The networks can be used individually as well.
-We share pretrained networks, code for running them on arbitrary images, and code for visualizing results similar to the ones shown below and [here](https://taskonomy.vision/tasks).
-This figure below shows the outputs for a sample query (top left).
-You can watch a video of the networks applied on a [YouTube video here](https://youtu.be/SUq1CiX-KzM?t=1m52s).
+We share pretrained networks, code for running them on arbitrary images, and code for visualizing results similar to the ones shown below.
+The following figure shows the outputs for a sample query (top left).
+You can watch a video of the networks applied frame-by-frame on a [YouTube video here](https://youtu.be/SUq1CiX-KzM?t=1m52s).

 ### See sample results of the TASK BANK here: https://taskonomy.vision/#models
 ### Try the live demo here: https://taskonomy.vision/tasks